brettz9/webappfind/README.md

      listen and pass on to add-on (which will open website and `postMessage` into it and be able to handle opposite direction, including for writing file contents back to disk, but also for AtYourCommand functionality)

-1. Use `webextension-polyfill` to ensure working on FF and Chrome

 1. Refactor this extension to be a bridge between Node (including user-installed packages) and browser/browser add-ons/web-sites.